BENEFITS OF BLUEBERRIES FOR YOUR HEALTH

 • They also contain small amounts of various other minor nutrients

-Calorie for calorie, this makes them an excellent source of several important nutrients.
+Therefore, calorie for calorie makes them an excellent source of several important nutrients.

 BOTTOM LINE: